Andrew reviews books and occasionally movies for online blogs and print magazines.

 - It's the year of stability A.F.
 632. The world is run by ten controllers who maintain happiness through various forms of intensive conditioning and a drug called soma.

-- Sexual experiences are encouraged from early age.
-Marriage, parenthood, family and home are long lost concepts.
+- Sexual experiences are encouraged from an early age.
+Marriage, parenthood, family and home are long-lost concepts.

 - There's no reason for outspoken individuality in this smoothly created linear social hierarchy of Alphas, Betas, Deltas, Gammas and Epsilons.

 - Illness and old age are a thing of the past.